Can I look directly at a laser beam with a Find-R-Scope®?

 Q: I will not be using the viewer for a while, are there any special storage requirements?

-A: We suggest that you remove the battery from the Find-R-Scope® and store the viewer in its carrying case.
+A: Yes.
+We strongly suggest that you remove the battery from the Find-R-Scope® and store the viewer in its carrying case.

 Q: I have just replaced my battery and the viewer is not working?